 Indeed, meeting peers and expanding business networks is one of the most important reasons people attend industry events and conferences.

-Whether it is to get leads that may convert into customers afterward, to boost career opportunities, or just to make professional connections that could turn out to be useful in the future, networking is and will remain a key aspect of events.
+Whether it is to get leads that may convert into customers or just to make professional connections that could be useful in the future, networking is and will remain a key aspect of events.

 Yet, most organizations have struggled in promoting networking in their virtual events, and have settled for a one-directional type of events such as webinars, where the opportunity for interaction is limited.